The Best Instant Pot Beef Bourguignon ~ this epic beef stew cooks in just 30 minutes in the amazing Instant Pot.

 - Beef Bourguignon is beef stew kicked up a whole lot of notches.

-You’ll find Certified Angus Beef® brand in your best supermarkets and butchers, but if you still don’t have an Instant Pot I’m sorry, but the rest of the class has to move on, we can’t wait for stragglers (JK, you can do this on the stove top, it’ll just take a little longer.)
+If you still don’t have an Instant Pot I’m sorry, but the rest of the class has to move on, we can’t wait for stragglers.
+This Instant Pot beef Bourguignon is just too good!
+(JK, you can do this on the stove top, it’ll just take a little longer.)

 If you caught my MIDDLE EASTERN NACHOS post already know how I feel about Certified Angus Beef® brand, and if you caught my 30 MINUTE INSTANT POT LOBSTER RISOTTO you know how I feel about the Instant Pot.
 Put the two together and things are bound to get exciting.
 This beef bourguignon literally cooks in 30 minutes.
 And the meat is fork tender.
 In fact, you have to be extra careful with your fork, the meat has a tendency to fall apart even before it gets to your mouth.